IGNF/road2/documentation_en/developers/functionnalities.md

 ### Get server health status via API

 Feature being implemented.
-The goal is to retrieve the status of each [source](./concepts.md) from the server and report it.
+The goal is to retrieve the status of each [source](./concepts.md) from each service and report it.

+### Get administrator configuration

+### Get configuration for services managed by an administrator

+### Obtain the configuration of a service via its id

+### Restart a service via its id

+### Obtain the list of projections managed by a service

+### Obtain the presence of a projection via its id

 ## Feature Group 5: OSRM Specific Features